The eCMR in Spain, or electronic consignment note, is an essential solution to further boost the digitization of road freight transport.

 Specifically, with regard to the characteristics that must be met by the supports and computer applications of the control documentation to be completed electronically.

-Thus, the eCMR or digital consignment note in Spain will only have legal and juridical validity when the consigned data are accessible to any person authorized to do so; the storage of the data and the sending of documents is guaranteed; and they have the electronic signatures of all the intervening parties with the following characteristics:
+Thus, the digital consignment note in Spain will only have legal and juridical validity when the consigned data are accessible to any person authorized to do so; the storage of the data and the sending of documents is guaranteed; and they have the electronic signatures of all the intervening parties with the following characteristics:

 The latest amendment to the ROTT also clarifies the system of control of transport documentation in electronic format by the agents of the road transport surveillance forces.